JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-16-the-ship.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 16: The Ship"
-summary = "Transcript of scene 16 of the movie Ghost in the Shell 2: Innocence." draft = false comments = true date = "2006-08-19T19:43:00-05:00"
+description = "Transcript of scene 16 of the movie Ghost in the Shell 2: Innocence." draft = false comments = true date = "2006-08-19T19:43:00-05:00"